 Read a string in base base from stream, and put the read float in rop.
-The string is of the form 'M@N' or, if the base is 10 or less, alternatively 'MeN'.
+The string is of the form 'Mon' or, if the base is 10 or less, alternatively 'Men'.
 'M' is the mantissa and 'N' is the exponent.
 The mantissa is always in the specified base.
 The exponent is either in the specified base or, if base is negative, in decimal.
-The decimal point expected is taken from the current locale, on systems providing localeconv.
+The decimal point expected is taken from the current locale, on systems providing localecony.